Sukhoi Su-30MKI: Origins and acquisition

+Additional purchase

 In June 2020, India decided to place an order for 12 more Su-30MKI aircraft along with 21 MiG-29s.
 The Su-30MKI order is to compensate for losses due to crashes to maintain the sanctioned strength of 272 Su-30MKIs.
 The MiG-29 order was placed to form a fourth MiG-29 squadron to bolster depleted IAF strength.
 The MiGs were ordered despite being an older platform since they were deliverable within a 2-3-year timeframe, because they were built for an order that was previously canceled and since they were very reasonably priced compared to newer aircraft.
+On 18 March 2022, it was reported that India would order additional 12 Su-30MKIs.

+In May 2022, the Indian government suspended the Su-30MKI order due to concerns over Moscow's ability to deliver parts to Hindustan Aeronautics and issues related to payment transfers.
+On 15 September 2023, the Indian government preliminarily approved ₹11500 crore to procure 12 Su-30MKIs for the air force with more than 60% indigenous content to replace jets that have crashed.
+The additional Su30MKIs will be incorporated with the Super Sukhoi upgrades.
+As of November 2024, the order is expected to be finalised by the end of FY2024-25.
+On 12 December 2024, the Cabinet Committee on Security cleared the procurement at a cost of ₹13500 crore.
+The contract was signed on the same day.
+These aircraft will feature an indigenous content of around 62.6%.

+HAL will be restarting operations of its Nashik plant near Nashik Airport for the new potential orders which was previously used for producing 272 units of the jet earlier.
+The 12 jets are to be delivered at a short span of time.

 Upgrades

-In 2004, India signed a deal with Russia to domestically produce the Novator K-100 missile, designed to shoot down airborne early warning and control (AEW&C) and C4ISTAR aircraft, for the Su-30MKI.
-Although not initially designed to carry nuclear or strategic weapons, India has considered integrating an air-launched version of the nuclear-capable Nirbhay.
+In 2004, India signed a deal with Russia to domestically produce the Novator K-100 missile, designed to shoot down airborne early warning and control (AEW&C) and C4ISTAR aircraft, for the Su-30MKI, however the project did not proceed.

 In May 2010, India Today reported that Russia had won a contract to upgrade 40 Su-30MKIs with new radars, onboard computers, electronic warfare systems and the ability to carry the BrahMos cruise missile.
-The first two prototypes with the "Super-30" upgrade will be delivered to the IAF in 2012, after which the upgrades will be performed on the last batch of 40 production aircraft.
+The first two prototypes with the "Super-30" upgrade would be delivered to the IAF in 2012, after which the upgrades would be performed on the last batch of 40 production aircraft.
 The Brahmos missile integrated on the Su-30MKI will provide the capability to attack ground targets from stand-off ranges of around 300 km.
 On 25 June 2016, HAL conducted the first test flight of a Su-30MKI fitted with a BrahMos-A missile from Nashik, India.
 The first air launch of BrahMos from a Su-30MKI was successfully carried out on 22 November 2017.